Procedure – Electronic Resources and Internet Safety

 - Students and staff should not reveal personal information about another individual on any electronic medium without first obtaining permission;

-- No student pictures or names can be published on any public class, school or district website unless the appropriate permission has been obtained according to district policy;
+- No student pictures or names can be published on any public class, school, or district website unless the appropriate permission has been obtained according to district policy;

-- If students encounter dangerous or inappropriate information or messages, they should notify the appropriate school authority; and
+- If students encounter dangerous or inappropriate information or messages, they should notify the appropriate school authority;

 - Students should be aware of the persistence of their digital information, including images and social media activity, which may remain on the Internet indefinitely.